 So did that more or less makeup, you know, I guess overtake that fear?

-You know, like what I what I find interesting is in my own experience, I've run a virtual business for 13 years.
+Wendy: You know, like what I what I find interesting is in my own experience, I've run a virtual business for 13 years.
 So this was kind of like another day at the office when hit in some respects.
-But no one wanted to turn the cameras on on on either end before covid had in my experience, I mean, people would shy away from it.
+But no one wanted to turn the cameras on on on either end before COVID had hit in my experience, I mean, people would shy away from it.
 And then all of a sudden the cameras came on because I think people were so bored and cooped up, they just craved that human interaction.

 So when all this is over, we are going to get back, in my opinion, a much more in person everything.
-And a lot of folks I, I think it's not going to obviously never look the same.
-There's just too much efficiency that comes with kind of the covert way of doing things that's going to be forever incorporated.
-But it's not it's not going to be like this.
-One hundred percent.
-Yeah.
-OK, so let's be specific then.
+And for a lot of folks I think it's not going to obviously ever look the same.
+There's just too much efficiency that comes with kind of the COVID way of doing things that's going to be forever incorporated.
+But it's not going to be like this one hundred percent.

-Do you see it being a hybrid now like a salesperson will be half field, half virtual something along those lines.
+Do you see it being a hybrid now like a salesperson will be half field, half virtual something along those lines?

-Yeah, I do.
+Michael: Yeah, I do.
 I don't know what the ratio is going to be.
 It's probably going to end up being highly personalized based on the salesperson's type of temperament, based on the nature of their territory and their customer base based on are they predominantly working with the millennial generation people.
-And what is one of the interesting things I find about this time, and this is a this is a great opportunity for marketing and challenge for marketing is in the workplace.
+And what is one of the interesting things I find about this time, and this is a great opportunity for marketing and challenge for marketing is in the workplace.
 There are five generations, soon to be six.

 So very cool.
 Wow.